Steve Martaindale / Author, pizza eater

 I tell stories.
 Sometimes they’re called lies, but that’s a fine point.
 The more entertaining stories I like to share with others and I’ve done so for more years than I can count without borrowing your fingers and toes.

-My books – currently numbering six (though the first two are presently published as one paperback) with the seventh taking way too long to get here – follow the crime-solving adventures of JP Weiscarver, a newspaper reporter in a small city on the coast of the Gulf of Mexico.
+My books – currently numbering seven (though the first two are presently published as one paperback) – follow the crime-solving adventures of JP Weiscarver, a newspaper reporter in a small city on the coast of the Gulf of Mexico.

 Learn more about them on the page cleverly titled “Steve’s Books.”

 This blog, however, is not as easily categorized as the books.
 It is subject to sometimes violent and unsettling fluctuations that range from trips down Memory Lane to a lesson learned from the death of Robin Williams.

 Others may delve into inadvisable depths and locations of my mind.

 And … just between you and me … following this blog will make you my third or fourth bestest friend on Earth.

 How do you follow?
-Look to the right.
-Under “Follow Blog via Email,” enter your email address and click the follow button.
+Find “Follow Blog via Email,” enter your email address and click the follow button.
 You’ll be notified of a new post and can, at your first opportunity, rush over to read it and share it and squeeze it and name it George.
 If you have a WordPress account or desire to create one, just click the blue “Follow Steve Martaindale” button and watch the magic happen.

 My background includes not a single solved murder, but I have worked more than 20 years at various small daily newspapers around Texas.
 I’ve also lived in four different cities on or near the Gulf of Mexico.
 I draw from all of those experiences to come up with believable characters and story lines.
 You will never read in this series about someone jumping off a bridge onto a speeding train.